Tesla Wall Connector Gen 3: Complete DIY Installation Guide

 Can I install this outdoors?

 Yes, the Wall Connector is rated for outdoor installation (NEMA 3R equivalent).
-It operates in temperatures from -22°F to 122°F. However, the charging cable may become stiff in extreme cold.
+It operates from -22°F to 122°F.

-Browse our complete library of EV charger installation guides, or use our electrician finder to get quotes from certified installers in your area.
+Browse our complete library of EV charger installation guides.

 View All Installation Guides